 Each child with an educational disability is entitled to a "free appropriate public education" under the federal mandates for special education.
-Special education is comprised of specially designed instruction to meet the unique needs of a child with a disability at no cost to parents.
-Students who who may need special education services should be referred in writing to a school-based Individualized Educational Program (IEP) team to determine the need for evaluation.
-Those children whose evaluation results meet the federal and state guidelines for the identification of an educational disability are eligible to receive special education and related services.
+Special education provides specially designed instruction and related services to meet the individual needs of a child with a disability at no cost to parents.
+Students who may need special education services should be discussed with school staff and/or referred in writing to a school-based Individualized Educational Program (IEP) team to determine the need for evaluation.
+Those children whose evaluation results meet the federal and state guidelines for the identification of an educational disability are entitled to receive special education and related services through an IEP.